microsoft/fluentui/.github/PULL_REQUEST_TEMPLATE.md

 Due to work we're currently doing to prepare master branch for our version 8 beta release, please hold-off submitting the PR until around October 12 if it's not urgent.
-If it is urgent, please submit the PR in 7.0 branch.
+If it is urgent, please submit the PR targeting the 7.0 branch.

 This change does not apply to react-northstar contributors.